Yoshi-E/ArmaRconDiscordBot/modules/arma/README.md

  * Log line filtered: Triggered whenever a non "cluttered" log line is read

 ## Arma 3 features
-Provides recent mission data in a list grouped by mission:
+Provides recent mission data in a list grouped by mission.<br>
+Mission events are ordered by the order they occur in the log:

  * Mission readname: contains Mission name in group 2
  * Mission roles assigned